Developmental Disability Services

 Complex Care Case Coordinator Program

-Under the Ministry of Child and Youth Services, SLFNHA is funded for two Complex Care Case Coordinator positions,.
+Under the Ministry of Child and Youth Services, SLFNHA is funded for two Complex Care Case Coordinator positions.
 The Complex Care Case Coordinator Program provides intensive case management and coordination for complex special needs children and youth up to the age of 18 years.
-These children may present with complex/multiple needs (physical and mental and challenges) that require services that are not normally provided by a children’s mental health program.
-These children and youth fit the definition of special needs when they require services beyond the family’s capacity.
+These children may present with complex/multiple needs (physical, mental, and challenges) that require services that are not normally provided by a children’s mental health program.
+These children and youth fit the definition of special needs when they require services beyond the family’s capacity

 The Telemedicine Program is a confidential service used within SLFNHA to provide clinical, education, and administrative conferences and sessions.